WilhelmWillie/githubble/README.md

 Introducing GitHubble, Your friendly tool for finding GitHub repositories.

-The goal in building this tool was to practice GitHub Flow practices (e.g. branches for new features, treating commits like pages in a book) as well as to re-acquaint myself with Angular 2.
+The goal in building this tool was to practice GitHub Flow practices (e.g. branches for new features, atomic commits, PR as tools for review) as well as to re-acquaint myself with Angular 2 (architecture, components, services, etc).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.
+For easy, simple, and beautiful styles, GitHubble uses [Bulma](http://bulma.io), a modern CSS framework built on FlexBox.
+In addition, this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Install and Run

 To install:
-* Clone the repository by running `git clone https://github.com/WilhelmWillie/githubble` repository
+* Clone the repository by running `git clone https://github.com/WilhelmWillie/githubble`
+* CD into the githubble directory: `cd githubble`
 * Run `npm install`

 To run: